Gourav135/Box8.in/README.md

 ### How To Use ✅

 First you have to have to go to the signup page and create a new account.
-Then you will be find an alert that signup successful.
-After the signup process is completed you have to login with the same details you will redirected to landing page.
-You can now go to the category page and navigate to add food items to the cart.
-After that you can proceed to the checkout page. you will redirected to the checkout page and add your address and proceed to payment page to add your debit/credit card detials to place your order successfully.
+After signup, you have to login with the same details.
+On successful login, you will be redirected to landing page.
+You can visit the product page where you can find meals listed under different categories.
+You can add dishes to your cart and proceed to the checkout page where you will be required to add few details of yourself.
+Finally you need to proceed to payment page to add your debit/credit card detials to place your order successfully.

 ---